AntsyBoi/Cookie-Clicker-Script/README.md

 # Example

 	hack(200, 100) //Adds 200 cookies every 100 milliseconds
-	killswitch = 1 // To stop all instances of s2
-	killswitch = 0 // To allow use of s2 again
-    wipe() // Wipes all save data
+	killswitch = 1 // To stop all instances of the hack killswitch = 0 // To allow use of the hack again wipe() // Wipes all save data

 # Enjoy!